Commonhold explained: What it is and what it means for leaseholders (2025 update)

 How is a commonhold building managed?

-• When you buy a property, such as a flat, in a commonhold, you’re buying a ‘unit’ and you’ll become a ‘unit owner’.
+• When you buy a flat in a commonhold, you’re buying a ‘unit’ and you’ll become a ‘unit owner’.

-• All unit owners are entitled to become a member of the commonhold association, which owns and manages the common parts of the building or estate.
+• All unit owners are entitled to become a member of the commonhold association, which owns and manages the common parts of the building or estate, such as the roof, stairways and any lifts.

 • The commonhold association will have at least two directors, these can be unit owners, or external professionals can be employed.